Anniepoo/swiplchrtut/basics.md

 We define a house as a triangle atop a box.
 Well, if we find the 'triangle' part first, and turn it into a triangle, we're left with

-image:housebody.png[3 lines, 2 vertical and one at bottom]
+image:housebody.png["3 lines, 2 vertical and one at bottom"]

 Which isn't a 'box' any more.
 In this case it's probably better to leave 'lines' in the store.